A Question of Culture and Taste A Question of Culture and Taste

 So, sauerkraut is most likely a Roman invention.
 This is confirmed by Pliny’s contemporaries Dioscorides and Columella, who wrote expressly about the use of brine with brassicas, fennel, cucumbers, and olives.
 Ancient medicine saw sauerkraut as a miraculous remedy for everything, rightly predicting its probiotic properties, which began to be utilized so magnificently in Korean cuisine a millennium later, in the production of kimchi.
 However, long before the idea of adding spices and other vegetables to fermenting cabbage developed in Asia, the cabbage-based dish compositum appeared in Rome, its name indicating the inclusion of more than one element.
 This name survived for a very long time—Maria Dembińska, a researcher of Polish culinary culture, mentions “cabbage compositum” in the context of Jagiellonian cuisine [trans. note: the Jagiellonian dynasty ruled in Poland and nearby countries between the fourteenth and sixteenth centuries CE].
 Compositum is just a short step away from “compost.”
 And “kumpost” was the name for sauerkraut in the eleventh century Holy Roman Empire.
 In terms of the culture-forming role of this pickle, it is interesting to note how close the word for “cabbage” is to “kumpost” in various European languages.

 There are few culinary processes more fashionable today than fermentation.
 Pickles are back in favor.
-Sharing sourdough starters or kombucha SCOBYs is the done thing.
+Famous food writers have made their careers celebrating and teaching fermentation techniques, such as Sandor Katz, who draws on the multi-generational wisdom of the inhabitants of Central and Eastern Europe.
+Sharing sourdough starters or kombucha symbiotic cultures of bacteria and yeast (SCOBYs) is the done thing.
 Home brewing, cider production, and cheesemaking have become emblems of a prosperous lifestyle.
-In some places, miso and garum are fermented for months or years, before being transformed into expensive attractions at traditional (or, rather, forward-looking) food fairs.
+In some places, miso and garum are fermented for months or years before being transformed into expensive attractions at traditional (or, rather, forward-looking) food fairs.
 Kefirs with fancy packaging dominate the shelves of exclusive delicatessens, and fresh pickled cucumbers, tightly sealed in cans, are a desirable souvenir from certain metropolises.
 Bacterial cultures are eternally alive and—in the long term, compared to ever-changing human cultures—immutable.

 Also read: